If you want to learn everything there is to know about how to do urethral sounding safely. And in a way that feels insanely good…

 It’s like you suddenly discover an extra G-spot or prostate, but it’s just hard to reach it.

-Here are three simple tricks you can do to understand how does sounding could feel without actually sticking a rod inside your penis:
+Here are three simple tricks you can do.
+To understand how the use of urethral sound could feel.
+Without actually sticking a rod inside your penis:

 - While you’re peeing and have a nice strong stream going on, it feels quite good, right?
 Now pinch and squeeze the bottom of your penis gently.